-Granada, renowned for the Alhambra, El Albaicin, flamenco and Plaza de Bib-Rambla in Andalucia, Spain
+Get all the information you need to plan an amazing visit to the city of Granada, renowned for the Alhambra, El Albaicin, and flamenco in Andalucia, Spain

 Calle del Zacatan Granada

 If you're planning to visit Granada, there are several ways to get there.
 The best way to get to Granada, depends on where you’re arriving from.